michaelmartinsb/lionelbamford.com/README.md

 A modern, responsive e-commerce website for the Lionel Bamford fashion brand, built with vanilla HTML, CSS, and JavaScript.

+## Project Status: Design Mode

+This project is currently in **design_mode**, focusing exclusively on the front-end implementation.
+The goal is to create a polished, responsive, and user-friendly interface before integrating with backend services.

 ## Project Structure

 ```